paolomaccallini-hub/MetaME/README.md

 #### Human brain

 The results of cell-type analysis for Siletti (all regions) and Seeker (White Matter) layer 2 (L2) scRNAseq datasets, step1 and step3, are summarized in Figure 4.
+There is a positive regression with excitatory neurons of the white matter in both young and old human brain.

 ![Immagine 2025-12-19 174755](https://github.com/user-attachments/assets/1ebe904c-2aac-45bf-93fd-ca5f451912fe)

 <p align="left">
   <em>Figure 4.
 Results of cell-type analysis, using the Siletti (all regions) and Seeker (White matter) scRNA-seq datasets for the human brain.
-STR: striatum; GP: Globus Pallidus; SN: Substantia Nigra; CB: cerebellum; FC: Frontal Cortex; PC: Posterior Cortex.
 Top-left: all the significant regressions, after correction for multiple comparisons.
-Center: only independet signals for each dataset.
-Bottom-right: collinear covariates are indicated by a star in the bottom right. </em>
+Bottom-right: collinear covariates are indicated by a star in the bottom right.
+No collinearity detected. </em>
 </p>

 ## About the pipeline